-Affiliate disclosure: This page contains Amazon affiliate links (tag: plasticproof-20).
-If you purchase through these links, we earn a small commission at no extra cost to you.
-We only recommend products we've independently reviewed for safety and quality.
+This article contains affiliate links.
+If you purchase through these links, Plasticproof may earn a small commission at no extra cost to you.
+We only recommend products we believe genuinely reduce plastic exposure.

 For years, bottled water was marketed as the clean alternative — purer than tap, safer than well water, conveniently portable.
 Then researchers started counting the plastic particles inside.